Here are the answers to the most common questions

 that people ask me about Cocker Spaniels

-Here are some of the most frequently asked questions, along with a reply from my team of experts.
+Here are some of the questions most frequently sent to me, along with a reply from my team of experts.

 (The team being comprised of me, myself, and I.) I'll start with the most common questions that I get